aniza-naeem/portfolio/README.md

 **Skills:** Data Analysis-> Descriptive Analysis, Data Visualization using Python

 ### cpu cost
-This is an ETL pipeline in written in python.
-The objective of this code is to abstract data by using API´s from source then do some math’s on it and send the results in azure blob storage.
+This is an ETL pipeline written in python.
+The objective of this code is to abstract data by using APIs from the source and then do some math on it and send the results in azure blob storage.

 [Project code](../../tree/main/projects/finops)